angiejones/automation-bookstore/README.md

-# Starting Out With Selenium
+# For Intro Automation Workshop

 DOWNLOAD AND INSTALL
 =====================